Financial health analysis (FHA), as the word says, is to analyze the financial health of a company.

 4. Calculate Cash Flow Score

-The cash flow of the company can be analyzed by calculating following ratios for the company and industry peers.
+The cash flow of the company can be analyzed by calculating the following ratios for the company and industry peers.

 a) Accounts Receivable Turnover